This page shows all the Before Leaving Home topics in a single page, scrollable format.

 Entering Mexico via CUN

-- The Forma Migratoria Múltiple (FMM) tourist entry immigration card that we used to complete on the plane (or online after Covid).
+- The Forma Migratoria Múltiple (FMM) tourist entry immigration card (tourist card) that we used to complete on the plane (or online after Covid).
+Other countries of origin likely still require the tourist card, so check your specific case.

 - The customs declaration form that we used to complete on the plane.
 All stowed luggage is now scanned by customs officers before it ever reaches baggage claim (explaining why it takes 45 minutes minimum to get your bags).